 In each of these examples, a little bit of showing mixed in with telling makes the transition suggest impending challenges or conflicts.
 Each use aids story or character development.

-4. Look for filter words that signal ‘bad’ telling
+4. Cut filter words that signal ‘bad’ telling

-Whether you are showing or telling, it’s easy to use effective or ineffective examples of each.
+It’s easy to use effective or ineffective examples of both telling and showing.
 One way to eliminate the ‘bad’ kind of telling is to edit out filter words and phrases when you revise.

 This isn’t terrible, but it does have a slight distancing effect.
 Because the word ‘that’ shows the author’s presence.
 It suggests the author casting around for a feeling.
 In our minds, while writing, we might ask ‘what does the character feel in this situation?’
 We might answer, ‘She feels that she’s losing control.’
 Yet we can then phrase this to give the character’s feeling directly: